Living with Wildlife

 and field research of Iowas native birds of prey.
 Their list of wildlife rehabbers was updated 01/04/16.

-If you find a raptor in distress, here's a precis of what RARE says:
+If you find a raptor in distress, here’s what RARE wants you to know

 • Note location, date, time, species if known, and condition of the bird.